box/developer.box.com/guides/tooling/sdks/index.md

 Box offers a set of SDKs
 you can use to build your application.
-The next generation
-Python and Typescript SDKs are the newest addition to the set.
+The next generation .NET SDK is the newest addition to the set.
-They are still a beta feature, but you can give them a try to explore all the features they bring along.
+It is still a beta feature, but you can give them a try to explore all the features they bring along.